-Anticipated next available start semester is Spring 2018.
+Anticipated next available start semester is Fall 2018.
 Inquire now to receive updates.

 The worlds of science and business are increasingly interconnected, creating strong demand for professionals who can combine scientific technical knowledge with skills in leadership, business and communications.
 The Science Manager Graduate Certificate, offered through KU Edwards Campus, is comprised of six eight-week academic courses, two credit hours each.This certificate is designed for scientists who have moved or anticipate moving into managerial roles in addition to their scientific duties.
 The certificate courses range from financial management to organizational communication.
 Upon successful completion of the 12 total credit hours, students will earn a graduate certificate.

 The science manager certificate is ideal for:

 - Science professionals who already possess a degree in their field and need to master professional managerial skills without a full degree.

 - Graduate students in the biological, physical, and earth/environmental sciences who foresee a career in a science-oriented private company or governmental agency.